timescale/docs/timescaledb/overview/release-notes/index.md

 **Bug fixes**

-Since the last release candidate 4, there are several bugfixes:
+Since the last release candidate 4, there are several bug fixes:
 * #2719 Support disabling compression on distributed hypertables
 * #2742 Fix compression status in chunks view for distributed chunks
 * #2751 Fix crash and cancel when adding data node